 A few weeks later, she got the call that she would be on the telly!

 Being on the show was a surreal experience for Angela, being an avid fan of the show.
 The studio, the cameras, John and Gregg were overwhelming to start with, but Angela grew throughout the show, cooking for Charles Campion (who loved her crab dish), to Marcus Wareing (who called her dish a dogs dinner!), to cooking with some of her food heroes - Bruno Loubet, John Campbell and Tom Kerridge.

 The highlight of the show for Angela was probably walking on the set of Eastenders - an iconic venue and Angela being a huge fan, even more surreal than being in the Masterchef kitchen!
 So in the middle of Albert Square, Angela and her fellow contestants teamed up to cook the cast and crew lunch, in freezing conditions with no help at all from anyone else.
 But she loved it!

 Angela won through the rounds, eventually making Finals Week - a huge achievement considering she thought she had no chance even making the show, let alone doing well.
 But doing well she did, losing out on a last day place in the Final having been in a cook-off with the eventual winner, Ping Coombes.

-Angela made so many memories, but more importantly made best friends from the show - and her love of cooking continues not only in her food festival appearances, or her pop-up restaurant here in Somerset, or her TV appearances on the BBC (she's since been a guest judge on the show, as well as BBC Children In Need and BBC Breakfast) - but in her skincare.
+Angela made so many memories, but more importantly made best friends from the show - and her love of cooking continues not only in her food festival appearances, or her pop-up restaurant here in Pembrokeshire, or her TV appearances on the BBC (she's since been a guest judge on the show, as well as BBC Children In Need and BBC Breakfast) - but in her skincare.

 She hopes that she can help you find your recipe for great skin.